“Let us awake, let us arise… We can do anything, as soon as we learn the lesson of unity.”– Maggie Lena Walker

-Maggie Lena Walker was born in Richmond, VA on July 15, 1864, in the final years of the Civil War.
+Maggie Lena Walker was born in Richmond, Virgina, on July 15, 1864, in the final years of the Civil War.
 Her mother, a former slave, was a laundress and Walker spent her early years taking in laundry for the white elite of Richmond.
-She went to school for eleven years and in 1883, graduated from a black teacher training school where, aside from academics, she was taught the importance of race pride and economic empowerment.
+She went to school for eleven years and in 1883, graduated from a Black teacher training school where, aside from academics, she was taught the importance of race pride and economic empowerment.
 Walker joined the fraternal organization the Independent Order of the Sons and Daughters of St. Luke, strengthening her network among Richmond’s black elites.

 She started teaching at the Valley School in 1883, but her teaching career ended by 1886 when she married Armstead Walker Jr. According to Virginia law, married women were not allowed to teach, as they were expected to be homemakers.
-Walker split her time between her family and her work for St. Luke and was appointed the organization’s grand secretary in 1899.
-St. Luke was on the verge of bankruptcy and Walker’s vision to uplift the organization was the creation of businesses employing and serving the black community of Richmond.
+Walker split her time between her family and her work for St. Luke, and was appointed the organization’s grand secretary in 1899.
+St. Luke was on the verge of bankruptcy and Walker’s vision to uplift the organization was the creation of businesses employing and serving the Black community of Richmond.

 She became the first African American female bank president in the United States when she founded the St. Luke Penny Savings Bank in 1903.
-At a time when white-owned banks did not accept deposits from black customers, Walker not only grew her bank, but expanded the economic base of the black community in Richmond by hiring and training black women workers, and financing over 600 home and business loans for black families by 1920.
-She was the largest employer of black women in Richmond at the time.
+At a time when white-owned banks did not accept deposits from Black customers, Walker not only grew her bank, but expanded the economic base of the Black community in Richmond by hiring and training Black women workers, and financing over 600 home and business loans for Black families by 1920.
+She was the largest employer of Black women in Richmond at the time.
 Walker turned the Order of St. Luke into a national organization, with over 100,000 members in 2,010 councils in 28 states.

 Featured in the Film

 Muriel Miller Branch